 - Decided which role you will run for (you can only run for one).

 - Fill in the nomination form.
-Visit www.upsu.net/elections and complete to nomination form online.
+Visit the elections platform and complete to nomination form online.
 It will take about 5-10 minutes.
-Paper version are available on request from the Union shop.
+If you need help with completing this form, please email elections@UPSU.net

 If you do not attend you will not be recognised as a candidate.
 If you can’t attend please contact firstname.lastname@example.org